ibm-cloud-docs/containers/cs_ingress.md

     - **Manager** service role in all namespaces
 - Ingress is available for standard clusters only and requires at least two worker nodes per zone to ensure high availability and that periodic updates are applied.
 If you have only one worker in a zone, the ALB cannot receive automatic updates.
 When automatic updates are rolled out to ALB pods, the pod is reloaded.
 However, ALB pods have anti-affinity rules to ensure that only one pod is scheduled to each worker node for high availability.
 Because there is only one ALB pod on one worker, the pod is not restarted so that traffic is not interrupted.
 The ALB pod is updated to the latest version only when you delete the old pod manually so that the new, updated pod can be scheduled.
 - If a zone fails, you might see intermittent failures in requests to the Ingress ALB in that zone.
-- If you restrict network traffic to [edge worker nodes](/docs/containers?topic=containers-edge), at least two edge worker nodes must be enabled in each zone for high availability of Ingress pods.
+- In classic clusters, if you restrict network traffic to [edge worker nodes](/docs/containers?topic=containers-edge), at least two edge worker nodes must be enabled in each zone for high availability of Ingress pods.
 [Create an edge node worker pool](/docs/containers?topic=containers-add_workers#add_pool) that spans all the zones in your cluster and has at least two worker nodes per zone.
 - In classic clusters, if you have multiple VLANs for your cluster, multiple subnets on the same VLAN, or a multizone classic cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
 To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).

 <br />